 At the outset of care, your medical and physical history is assessed along with other lifestyle factors (such as the type of injury, age, sport, and other needs).
 With this information, Orthology providers are able to develop a custom care plan that fits your goals.

 Employing soft tissue work on muscles, tendons, fascia; joint mobilization including anterior, posterior, inferior glide, and hip distraction in various directions; muscle strengthening for the gluteal group, the deep rotators and other muscles; your Orthology provider will utilize their research-based approach to get you on the path to recovery.
 And while their noninvasive treatments can often prevent or postpone surgery, everyone is different.

 Expect that your care will take anywhere from 4 to 8 visits and you will leave with the resources you need to help prevent further issues.

-Orthology Affiliated Providers believe the path to recovery is an active process.
+Orthology providers believe the path to recovery is an active process.
 Therefore, they ensure they provide you with the tools you need, such as at-home exercises and treatment related information, in order to continually improve and remain healthy outside of their practices.
 This creates a results-driven attitude that accelerates your healing, promotes healthy living and prevents re-injury or future injury.